rust-lang/reference/src/types/closure.md

 r[type.closure.capture.order]
 The compiler prefers to capture a value by immutable borrow, followed by unique immutable borrow (see below), by mutable borrow, and finally by move.
-It will pick the first choice of these that allows the closure to compile.
-The choice is made only with regards to the contents of the closure expression; the compiler does not take into account surrounding code, such as the lifetimes of involved variables or fields.
+It will pick the first choice of these that is compatible with how the captured value is used inside the closure body.
+The compiler does not take surrounding code into account, such as the lifetimes of involved variables or fields, or of the closure itself.
->>>>>>> 881f305...
-Update closure types documentation so it includes information about RFC2229

 ## Capture Precision